Columbus City Center: Final days

-Shortly after the Lazarus closing, Mills Corporation, through a 50/50 partnership with General Motors, purchased a large portion of Taubman's holdings, including Tuttle and City Center.
+Shortly after the Lazarus closing, The Mills Corporation of Chevy Chase, Maryland, through a 50/50 partnership with General Motors (operating as GM Pension Trust), purchased a large portion of Taubman's holdings, including Tuttle and City Center.
 Mills, with extensive experience in converting aged malls into revitalized structures emphasizing fresh entertainment and dining options, was seen by many to be the new hope for City Center's future.
 However, excitement quickly faded as Mills announced significant financial difficulties in 2006, including accounting irregularities and earnings restatements going back several years.
 Many of its new and redevelopment projects were either put on hold or discontinued.
 By February 2007, a bidding war developed between Brookfield Asset Management and Simon Property Group, in conjunction with Farallon Capital Management, for control of Mills' assets.
 Simon won and assumed ownership of Mills' assets in Columbus, including City Center.

 Around this time, the development arm of Nationwide Insurance (parent company of Nationwide Realty Investors, both based in Columbus, and responsible for much of the Arena District development) stepped up on behalf of the City of Columbus to put together a plan for the mall's future if Simon were to abandon the center.